Recently on The Underground Blog and The Farm Blog

 Communication Skills

-This training includes skills and resources on conflict resolution, effective methods of communicating with gardeners, interacting with diverse populations, and overcoming language and cultural barriers.
+This training includes skills and resources on conflict resolution, effective methods of communicating with gardeners, and interacting with diverse populations including multilingual and multicultural gardeners.

-Learn effective methods of growing your community within the garden and out into the surrounding community.
-Including how to develop a gardener’s skills bank and encouraging partnerships in the community garden.
+Learn effective methods of growing your community within the garden and out into the surrounding community, including developing a gardener’s skills bank and encouraging partnerships in the garden.

 Garden Management/Administration

-The “how-to” class of managing a community garden, including the nuts and bolts of garden leadership, committees, budgeting, soliciting donations, and how to assign plots.
+The “how-to” class of managing a community garden, including the nuts and bolts of garden leadership, committees, budgeting, fundraising, soliciting donations, and plot assignments.

 Community Garden Design Principles

-Principles and guidelines for garden design including physical parameters, building permanent features (e.g. raised beds and pathways), planning thematic beds, applying appropriate design for specific sites, and maintenance of infrastructure (such as how to fix simple irrigation breaks).
+Principles and guidelines for garden design including physical parameters, building permanent features (e.g. raised beds and pathways), planning thematic beds and applying appropriate design for specific sites.

 Soil and Water Conservation